-Axis offers device software management according to either the active track or the long-term support (LTS) tracks.
+Axis offers product firmware management according to either the active track or the long-term support (LTS) tracks.
 Being on the active track means continuously getting access to all the latest product features, while the LTS tracks provide a fixed platform with periodic releases focused mainly on bug fixes and security updates.

-Using AXIS OS from the active track is recommended if you want to access the newest features, or if you use Axis end-to-end system offerings.
+Using firmware from the active track is recommended if you want to access the newest features, or if you use Axis end-to-end system offerings.
 The LTS tracks are recommended if you use third-party integrations, which are not continuously validated against the latest active track.
 With LTS, the products can maintain cybersecurity without introducing any significant functional changes or affecting any existing integrations.
-For more detailed information about Axis device software strategy, go to axis.com/support/device-software.
+For more detailed information about Axis product firmware strategy, go to axis.com/support/device-software.

-Check the current AXIS OS version
+Check the current firmware version

-AXIS OS determines the functionality of our devices.
-When you troubleshoot a problem, we recommend that you to start by checking the current AXIS OS version.
-The latest version might contain a correction that fixes your particular problem.
+Firmware is the software that determines the functionality of network devices.
+When you troubleshoot a problem, we recommend you to start by checking the current firmware version.
+The latest firmware version might contain a correction that fixes your particular problem.

-To check the current AXIS OS version:
+To check the current firmware:

 - 1. Go to the device's web interface > Status. - 2.
-Under Device info, see the AXIS OS version.
+See the firmware version under Device info.